 When I got back from Kentucky, I registered for my first Ultraman race.
 I contacted a local running coach to acquire the necessary tool to be confident enough to complete this event.
-He was happy to put me in contact with a triathlon coach.
+He was happy to put me into contact with a triathlon coach.
 That evening, I met Jeffrey Schiller, an accomplished cyclist himself who has helped hundreds of athletes achieve their athletic objectives.
-Our first interview was strange since I did not know the value of my acquired curse, which would eventually turn into a blessing.
+Our first interview was strange since I didn't know the value of my acquired curse which would eventually turn into a blessing.
 Because Jeff was normally only accepting elite athletes, I believed I had no chance of being coached by this man.
-Nonetheless, he was intrigued by my story and wanted to take part in this journey.

-He was one of the first to notice that I was not out to reach a specific outcome, such as going to the Olympics or improving my time on a 5 km run.
-He immediately noticed that I was on a quest and seeking answers to better myself.
+Nonetheless, he was intrigue by my story and wanted to take part of this journey.
+He was one of the first to notice that I wasn't out to reach a specific outcome such as going to the Olympic or improving my time on a 5km run.
+He noticed immediately that I was on a quest and seeking answers to better myself.

 I also admit that I was one of the worst athletes a coach could have.
-Jeff would put in place a specific training plan, and I would add random races every weekend.
-His level of patience with me throughout the years has always surprised me.
+Jeff would put in place a specific training plan and I would add random races every weekend.
+His level of patience with me throughout the years have always surprised me.
 I remember one time he contacted me through social media to see how training was going.
-I answered that I drove to New York during the school break and was scheduled to race a half marathon on the weekend.
+I answered that I drove to New York during the school break and was scheduled to race a half marathon in the weekend.
 Disappointed, he had to talk to me about the necessity of not racing constantly.

-With the minimal amount of knowledge I had about my psychological condition, I explained that my mind was broken and needed this mental boost to keep me motivated to live.
-I would find all sorts of races to keep my mind occupied.
+With the minimal amount of knowledge, I had toward my psychological condition, I explained that my mind was broken and needed this mental boost to keep me motivated to live.
+I would find all sorts of race to keep my mind occupied.
 One year later, I competed in the Ultraman Canada race.
 This was the beginning of a new era for me.
-The challenge consisted of a 10 km swim and 421 km bike ride, followed by a double marathon of 84 km.
+The challenge consisted of a 10km swim, 421km bike ride, followed by a double marathon of 84km.
 All of it was over the span of three days and had a 12-hour cutoff time for each day.
-The most surprising was that the day following each event, I would simply keep training.
-Even on the days when my coach would schedule a few workouts, I would always end up adding an extra training or two in the day.
+The most surprising was that after each event I would simply keep training.
+Even in the days where my coach would schedule a few workouts, I would always end up adding an extra training or two in the day.
 Jeff and I had many discussions regarding this method.
 He also understood that my mental health was the principal factor to keep me alive.
-I was destroying my being, and nothing seemed to be stopping me.
+I was essentially destroying my being, and nothing seemed to be stopping me.
 This journey eventually led me to the Epicdeca, the longest endurance event that I completed to this date.

 The Epicdeca is a challenge that consists of 10 Iron-distance triathlons in 10 consecutive days on all 6 Hawaiian Islands.
-For those who are not familiar, an Iron-distance is a 3.8 km swim, 180 km bike ride, followed by a 42 km run.
+For those who are not familiar, an Iron-distance is a 3.8km swim, 180km bike ride, followed by a 42km run.
 The first two iron-distances would be on the island of Oahu.
-The following two will be conducted on Kauai.
+The following two would be conducted on Kauai.
 Trailed by a single iron-distance on Maui, Lanai, and Molokai in that order.
 Finally, we would travel to the big island to complete the last three full iron-distances.